Wilderness: A Survival Adventure: Gameplay

 Another important aspect of the game is the item-crafting system.
 Many are useful, but absent.
 However, the game allows the player to create tools, weapons, and other items to assist in the player character's survival.
 For example, to use a splint, required if an injury is sustained, the player must have/acquire rope and a stick.

 Many of the items, such as kindling and arrows, degrade over time and ultimately break, making the building of additional items necessary.
 Foods, such as meats, can go rotten in just an in-game day, but there are some which will not, due to being preserved.

-The game features a non-linear structure, giving the player the freedom to progress through the game without specific goals in mind beyond attaining the basic necessities of survival.
+The game has a non-linear structure, giving the player the freedom to progress through the game without specific goals in mind beyond attaining the basic necessities of survival.

-Development

-Created by Wesley Huntress and Charles Kohlhase.